 Check The Base Station for Proper Operation

 If you’ve given your dog’s collar a proper inspection and everything seems to be in thorough working order, the next thing to consider is that there might be an issue with the invisible fence system’s base station.
 Check that the unit is properly connected to power.
-If it is a base station that utilizes one of the RFA-67 batteries (like many of the wireless dog fence systems reviewed here: https://www.thepamperedpup.com/best-electric-wireless-dog-fence-reviews/), make sure that there is still plenty of life left on the battery.
+If it is a system that utilizes RFA-67 batteries, make sure that there is still plenty of life left on it.
 If there is not, try swapping it out.
 Also give the base station a once over, the owner’s manual should give you some guidance as to what the indicators are that the system is functional and operating correctly.

 There are a few other more technical factors that may be affecting your invisible containment systems operation.
 Wireless dog fence systems, for example, can have issues when they are used on terrain that is not level.
 Essentially, drastic grading in the terrain can cause gaps in the boundaries, and your pup will be able to run free if they find these gaps.
 Unfortunately the best way to try to adapt to this type of issue is to change the range of the boundaries to try to avoid these problem areas altogether.

-In-ground systems can have similar problems, but they are often a bit more complicated to diagnose.
+Although they can have similar problems, how in-ground dog fence systems work is different and they are often a bit more complicated to diagnose.
 What can happen is that the contacts that supply power to the fence can become disrupted, usually accidentally by digging or other landscaping.
 The good news is that your base station might well be able to help alert you that there is indeed a connectivity issue.
 The bad news is that it’s going to be up to you to isolate the physical location of the issue and to fix it.
 As with all things electricity, make sure the unit is unplugged and completely isolated from power before making any repairs.
 If there is any doubt whatsoever, you should always get in touch with a professional who is experienced in this type of work.